Gluon Polarimetry with Energy-Energy Correlators

 Within the WTA scheme, the unpolarized and linearly polarized single-point jet functions are denoted by $D_{g/q}$ and $D_{g,T}$, respectively.
 In the DGLAP formalism, their scale evolution is governed by

 Here, the lower integration limit $y=1/2$ arises from the kinematic constraint in the WTA scheme.
-Additionally, note that the evolution equation involves a single power of $y$ (i.e., $y$), in contrast to the two-point EEC case where $y^2$ appears.
+Additionally, note that the evolution equation involves a single power of $y$, in contrast to the two-point EEC case where $y^2$ appears.
 Note that the one point energy correlation under investigation differs from that studied in Ref.~\cite{Mi:2025abd}.

-Although the DGLAP formalism is the standard approach for describing the scale evolution of jet functions, it does not account for quantum coherence effects among gluon emissions.
-As a result, it tends to overcount soft gluons emitted at large angles and fails to capture the angular correlations that are crucial for an accurate description of parton showers and jet substructure.
-The CCFM formalism~\cite{Ciafaloni:1987ur,Catani:1989yc,Catani:1989sg,Marchesini:1994wr} overcomes these limitations by implementing angular ordering: each successive emission in the final-state parton shower must occur at a smaller opening angle than the previous one.
-This approach not only regulates infrared divergences more effectively—ensuring, for instance, that the EEC remains finite as the angular separation $\theta \to 0$—but also yields a more realistic description of energy flow and correlations within jets.
+While the DGLAP formalism serves as the standard approach for describing the scale evolution of jet functions, its conventional implementation based on virtuality ordering does not intrinsically account for the destructive interference of soft gluons at large angles.
+The CCFM formalism~\cite{Ciafaloni:1987ur,Catani:1989yc,Catani:1989sg,Marchesini:1994wr} addresses this by implementing angular ordering: each successive emission in the final-state parton shower must occur at a smaller opening angle than the previous one.
+This approach not only regulates infrared divergences more effectively, ensuring that the EEC remains finite as the angular separation $\theta \to 0$, but also yields a more realistic description of energy flow and correlations within jets.